lseventeen/PHTrans/README.md

 ## Acknowledgements

-The 3D Swin Transformer block of PHTrans refers to the source code repository of [Swin Transformer](https://github.com/microsoft/Swin-Transformer) and Part of codes are reused from the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
+The 3D Swin Transformer block of PHTrans refers to the source code repository of [Swin Transformer](https://github.com/microsoft/Swin-Transformer) and part of codes are reused from the [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
 Thanks to Liu Ze and Fabian Isensee for the open source code.